htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 **NB: Note the extra decimal '5' in RULE3 !!**

-**RULE1** sends the TOGGLE- and DOUBLE press command via MQTT .
-CLEAR command is fired upon button release and RULE3 is enabled again - ready for next HOLD command.
+**RULE1** sends the TOGGLE and DOUBLE press command via MQTT .
+CLEAR command is fired upon button release and RULE3 is enabled again (ready for next HOLD command).

 **RULE2** handles the 'fall back' to direct switch control if MQTT server is unavailable.
 Nice WAF feature, if HA/MQTT server is down.
 Then lights still can be toggled on/off using the wall switch.